French people in Senegal: Migration history

-By the 21st century, Senegal had also become home to an increasing population of poor and even destitute French expatriates.
+By the 21st century, Senegal had also become home to an increasing population of poor and even destitute French immigrants.
 Taking advantage of low-cost air travel, they arrived in Senegal as sight-seers but then remained in the country due to the relatively lax entry requirements, and cut off their ties with French society.
 Some of them developed health issues such as meningoencephalitis, staphylococcal infection of the skin, and the like, worsened by their failure or inability to seek medical attention.

 Politics

 9,517 French expatriates came to polling stations in Dakar to vote in the 2007 French presidential election.